-Applications for admission to the Faculty should be submitted through the online application system at grad.ucalgary.ca.
-No assurance can be given that applications received after the deadlines noted in the "Application Deadline" section of the appropriate program section of this Calendar will be processed in time to permit the applicant to register for the following session.
+Applications for admission to the Faculty should be submitted through the online application system at ucalgary.ca/future-students/graduate/apply.
+No assurance can be given that applications received after the deadline set by the program will be processed in time to permit the applicant to register for the next available term.
 Specific instructions for applicants are included with the application.

 All applications to the Faculty of Graduate Studies of the University of Calgary must include the following: